 - I’ve tried on so many helmets, and just because the helmet costs a lot, doesn’t mean it’s going to be comfortable.

 There’s not much to maintaining your helmet.
 Keep it clean, and dry it out if it gets wet or muddy.
 Don’t throw the helmet around too much, I don’t even let mine roll around in the back of the truck, I always put things on either side to keep it in place.
-A good riding helmet should last you years, if you take care of it properly.

 ATV Helmet Features

-ATV riding helmets have gotten some cool new improvements over the past couple years.
+ATV riding helmets have gotten some cool new improvements over the past couple of years.
 Here are some of the helmet technology features that stand out.

 - Low Weight – Lighter helmets mean less fatigue on the rider.
 Lighter helmets that don’t sacrifice safety are a huge plus.